 Along with the original Ping Anser and Odyssey 2-Ball the TaylorMade Spider is one of the most iconic putter designs that changed the game and inspired a whole host of copycat models from other manufacturers.

-The ‘X’ is perhaps currently the most popular version of the Spider and it can be found in the bags of some of the world’s top golfers, such as Rory McIlroy, Jason Day and Matthew Wolff.
+The ‘X’ and the numerous variations of it is perhaps currently the most popular version of the Spider and it can be found in the bags of some of the world’s top golfers, such as Rory McIlroy, Jason Day and Matthew Wolff.

 The key to good putting is still practice, practice, practice.